 The University of Nottingham has one of the biggest and most diverse study abroad programmes in the UK and those who have chosen to study abroad often say that it was the highlight of their time as a student.

 You can apply to go abroad for one semester or one year in your second year, or for one semester in your third year.
+MSci International Relations and Global Issues students can study abroad for one year in their second or third year.
 Our factsheets have full details of the institutions we partner with.

 The University-wide exchange programme offers you the opportunity to study at one of our partner institutions, including universities in: